Connect with others who understand.

 • A small amount of fruit juice

 If you’re struggling with diarrhea, sweating, vomiting, or fever, consider adding electrolytes to your drinks.
+Electrolytes are minerals like sodium and potassium that help your body hold on to water and keep your muscles and nerves working well.

 Foods To Avoid During Bladder Cancer Treatment